Time Ark

 As we walked I asked, “Are you here long or just visiting?”
 She was soon telling me all about herself.

 She’d grown up in a small outpost.
-After graduation she hadn’t been sure what to do next and had bummed around awhile.
-Sitting at a bonfire with friends one night, watching the bright thread of the Elevator shorten and disappear in the night sky, she made up her mind.
-She applied for a position, landed the job, and took the ride up.
+After graduation, unsure what to do next, she’d bummed around awhile.
+Sitting at a bonfire with friends one night, watching the bright thread of the Elevator shorten and disappear in the sky, she made up her mind.
+In a week she’d applied for a position, landed the job, and begun the ride up.

 #

-So what to do with this tide washing up on your shore?
-Cheap labor is always wanted on a frontier, and the purveyors of this world knew how to exploit it, but what do you do with all this stuff, all the ships the people came in?
+So what to do with this tide swamping your shore?
+Cheap labor is always wanted on a frontier, and the purveyors of this world knew how to exploit it.
+But what do you do with all this stuff, all the ships the people came in?
 Most were of little use after they’d arrived, and many were abandoned before authorities could make anyone responsible for them, crews deserting their posts and melting into the stream of immigrants.
 A few were suitable for asteroid mining.
 A number were converted to local transport.
 But not many would ever see their home port again, and it wouldn’t have been wise to let them become an armada of orbital debris.

-This is where the pod toolkit came in.
-The authorities provided adaptable locks, impeller packages, solar units, and environmental scrubbers—all free of charge and integrated with station systems.
-It wasn’t long until people were hitching together wrecks and making communities inside them.
-Discarded vessels conglomerated like corals on a tropical reef.
-There was even ferry service.
+This is where the pod toolkit comes in.
+The authorities provide adaptable locks, impeller packages, solar units, and environmental scrubbers, free of charge and integrated with station systems.
+Discarded vessels conglomerate like corals on a tropical reef, communities forming inside them.
+There’s even ferry service.

-The arrangement wasn’t without catches, though.
-If a section encroached too far on the center, where ships came and went from the docks, no additional attachments would function in that area.
-If things broke, there was no one standing by to fix it for you.
-Like on‑station, if a segment lost pressure the locks sealed it off until things could be sorted out.
-Unlike the station, there were no public emergency shelters, so unless you were prepared for it that was that.
+The arrangements not without catches, though.
+Connections don’t function outside a predetermined zone.
+If something brakes, there’s no one standing by to fix it for you.
+Like on‑station, if a segment loses pressure the locks seal it off until the situation can be sorted out.
+Unlike the station, there are no public emergency shelters, so unless you’re prepared for it that’s that.

 Admin uses a light hand when extending its authority to the pods.
-If no one’s building bombs or eating people (important people), they’re left to their own devices.
+If no one’s building bombs or eating people, they’re left to their own devices.
 Growth has slowed somewhat since the early days, but they’re always changing and expanding.
-The ends of the irregular arc will likely meet one day and fully encircle the spinning torus at the elevator’s terminus, home to those who haven’t adapted themselves wholly to weightlessness.
+The ends of the irregular arc will likely converge one day and fully encircle the spinning torus at the elevator’s terminus, home to those who haven’t wholly adapted themselves to weightlessness.

 #

-Things had been slow, and looking prosperous and smart in front of Raina was taking a toll on my credit reserves.
-But she was the best thing that had ever happened to me, and I wasn’t going to let a minor detail like my precarious livelihood get in the way of having it continue.
+Looking prosperous and smart for Raina was taking a toll on my credit reserves, but I wasn’t going to let a minor detail like my precarious livelihood get in the way of the best thing that had ever happened to me.

-An associate of mine had something unusual with him the last time we met, muttering and poking at it in frustration.
-It seemed to be a commlink, but it wasn’t quite like any I’d seen before.
-Most people use a wrist key, but others prefer a pad.
-And for those who don’t have the most convenient appendages for holding such things, there are any number of workarounds.
-This resembled a flat, smooth pebble you might find in a stream or at the beach, and it stuck to his arm without a strap.
+An associate of mine had a gadget with him the last time we met, muttering and poking at it in frustration.
+It seemed to be a commlink, but not quite like any I’d seen before.
+Most people use a wrist key, others prefer a pad, and for those without convenient appendages there are any number of workarounds.
+This resembled a flat, smooth stone you might find at the beach and stuck to his arm without a strap.
 It held there as if it had suction though I could see a thin gap.

 “If I had one of those, I might help you figure it out.”